EPCCed/eidf-docs/docs/services/gitlab/quickstart.md

 ## Accessing

-Access the EIDF gitlab in your browser by opening [https://gitlab.eidf.ac.uk/](https://gitlab.eidf.ac.uk/).
-You must be a member of an active EIDF project and have a user account to use the EIDF gitlab Service.
+Access the EIDF GitLab in your browser by opening [https://gitlab.eidf.ac.uk/](https://gitlab.eidf.ac.uk/).
+You must be a member of an active EIDF project and have a user account to use the EIDF GitLab Service.

 ![GitLab Login Page](../../images/access/gitlab-login.png)